PROTECT THE WOODLAND

 (15 acres for extraction, 19 acres when including all the buildings, and recycling area)

 HGV's would skip waste in and remove waste for resale following recycling.
+There would be 42 movements of HGVs per day which would travel of a public bridleway and public footpaths.

 Pre-planning public consultation webinars were held in August, October and December 2020 by Protreat.